-Rocket Russian has a couple of different subscription plans for you to choose from if you do actually find it’s content and teaching methods useful and want to continue once your free 6-day trial expires.
+Rocket Russian has a couple of different subscription plans for you to choose from if you do actually find its content and teaching methods useful.

-In general, however, on the one day of the year where there are no sales, an Online Access subscription to Rocket Russian should cost you $149.95 if you pay in one go.
-This gives you lifetime access to all of the resources and this includes 144 hours of lesson time, the 32 Interactive Audio Lessons, 40 Language and Culture Lessons and 32 Writing Lessons as aforementioned, 4210 phrases with voice recognition and a BONUS Survival Kit which is apparently worth $49.95.
+The theoretical list price for a subscription to Rocket Russian should cost you $149.95 if you pay in one go.
+This gives you lifetime access to all of the resources, including 144 hours of lesson time, the 32 Interactive Audio Lessons, 40 Language and Culture Lessons, and 32 Writing Lessons as aforementioned, 4210 phrases with voice recognition and a BONUS Survival Kit which is apparently worth $49.95.

-Alternatively, you can always split the payment for the Online Access subscription over six months and this will work out at $27/ per month or $10.80 or $19 depending whatever discount is on offer at the time.
+Alternatively, you can always split the payment for the Online Access subscription over six months.
+This works out to $27/ per month or $10.80 or $19 depending on whatever discount is on offer at the time.
 Both of these subscription plans give you exactly the same thing; the only difference is whether you pay in one go or over six months.

 With Online Access you can use Rocket Russian on a phone, computer or tablet and the lifetime offer also includes free updates for life, a 24/7 forum (it’s completely dead), 24/7 email access (could be useful) and a 60 days no-questions-asked-money-back-guarantee (definitely useful).

-Although beginners will certainly learn some basic words and phrases as well as a bit about the country, I think that you’d definitely have more success with other resources.
+Although beginners will certainly learn some basic words and phrases as well as a bit about the country, I think that you’d definitely have more success with a different course.

-Due to its many deficiencies, it is impossible to recommend Rocket Russian to prospective learners as the content just isn’t that good and you can certainly find way better resources which are much better value if you just shop around a bit.
+Due to its many deficiencies, I find it impossible to recommend Rocket Russian to prospective learners — the content just isn’t that good, and you can certainly find much better resources for better value if you just shop around a bit.

-While Rocket Russian is sleek to use and appears to be very well-designed, more time and effort, unfortunately, seems to have gone into making it look good rather than making it be good.
+While Rocket Russian is easy to use and appears to be very well designed, more time and effort, unfortunately, seems to have gone into making it look good rather than making it be good.

-Although beginners will definitely learn some basic Russian words and phrases, one of the main problems is that you learn everything in isolation and so it is unlikely you’d be able to actually use them in a sentence.
-While there are lots of different exercises for you to work through, these all rely heavily on memorization and the repetitive nature of the classes means that Rocket Russian quickly gets quite boring to use.
+Although beginners will definitely learn some basic Russian words and phrases, one of the main problems is that you learn everything in isolation, and so I think it’s unlikely you’d be able to actually use them in a sentence.
+While there are lots of different exercises for you to work through, these all rely heavily on memorization, and the repetitive nature of the lessons means that Rocket Russian quickly gets quite boring to use.